papinet/papiNet-API/1.0.0/order-status.md

 #### Step 2 of Scenario F

-The step 2 of the scenario D will simulate the situation in which the _Supplier_ has processed the order and confirmed the ordered quantities.
+The step 2 of the scenario F will simulate the situation in which the _Supplier_ has processed the order and confirmed the ordered quantities.
 Then, the _Order Issuer_ sends another similar API request to the _Supplier_ in order to get the details of the first order `1804bcfb-15ae-476a-bc8b-f31bc9f4de62`:

 ```text
 $ curl --request GET \